RobinLinus/coins-legacy/notes/succinct-fullnode.md

 - The proof is incomplete without the corresponding transaction, which is additionally about 250 bytes per transaction.
   - This means about another `2 * 3000 * 256 bytes ~ 1.53 MB / block`
     - We can remove the spending UTXO-Ids from the most recent blocks and replace them with their UTXO-Number, which saves us about `32-4 bytes` per transaction, so `(32-4)*3000*2 bytes ~ 168 kBytes/Block`
-  - Segwit transactions are significantly more compact for this usecase because we do not need the signature data.
+  - SegWit transactions are significantly more compact for this use case because we do not need the signature data.
 The non-witness part of a transaction is roughly `#inputs * 32 + #outputs * 32 bytes`, which reduces our average transaction size to about `128 bytes`
-    - A segwit-only block: `2 * 3000 * 128 bytes ~ 768 kBytes / block`
+    - A SegWit-only block: `2 * 3000 * 128 bytes ~ 768 kBytes / block`
-    - Currently, 50% segwit-active block: `2 * 1500 * 256 bytes + 2 * 1500 * 128 bytes ~ 1.15 MB / block`
+    - Currently, 50% SegWit-active block: `2 * 1500 * 256 bytes + 2 * 1500 * 128 bytes ~ 1.15 MB / block`

 A total overhead of about `1.83 MB + 1.15 MB - 168 kBytes ~ 2.8 MB / block` is necessary.